CV Councilman Misused Legal Defense Fund to Raise $90,000, Appears to Violate State & Local Laws

 Under the payment to Morgan, McCann listed “Sub-vendor Strumwasser & Woocher, LLP“, a high-powered Los Angeles-based law firm that mostly represents Democratic candidates in election and campaign cases.

-When contacted this week by La Prensa San Diego, Fredric Woocher, one of the principal partners of the firm, explained that his office was not a sub-vendor to Chad Morgan, but instead, served as the opposing counsel that represented the labor union defendants in the defamation lawsuit.
+When contacted this week by La Prensa San Diego, Fredric Woocher, one of the principal partners of the firm, confirmed that his office was paid $90,000 by Chad Morgan, but Court records reveal Woocher actually served as the opposing counsel that represented the labor union defendants in the defamation lawsuit.

 SETTLEMENT OF LAWSUIT SPURS DONATIONS

-After the Judge ruled against McCann, the two sides in the lawsuit executed a settlement where McCann agreed to reimburse $90,000 in legal fees directly to the union’s lawyers, Strumwasser & Woocher, LLP.
+After the Judge ruled against McCann, the two sides in the lawsuit executed a confidential settlement.

 McCann then began to solicit and accept contributions to repay himself his $90,250 loan, and he received 21 contribution between May 2016 until March of this year, ranging from $1,000 to $12,000, including: